Sp3rick/GroupHelp/CONFIG_DOCUMENTATION.md

 saveTagResolverSeconds:
     Number of seconds of how often tagResolver data should be saved on disk

+maxCallbackAge:
+    Maximum number of seconds a callback button should be old to be accepted by the bot, you can reduce this in case of incompatible callbacks after an update that cause crash

 preventSetUselessRoles:
     Disallow from setting roles if it does not change the user status in the group